Shu-Aib/HTML-CSS/README.md

 <blockquote>
   <p>We've gone from having 21 elements in HTML tags, that first document,
-    to having 100 more elemens now, and yet its still the same language. i find it amazing.
+    to having 100 more elements now, and yet its still the same language. i find it amazing.
     It's still the same language that was created 25 years ago.
-It has grown an extra 100 elementsin there, and yet it's still the same language.</p>
+It has grown an extra 100 elements in there, and yet it's still the same language.</p>

  <p>if you're familiar at all with computer formats, this is very surprising.